cambridge-cares/TheWorldAvatar/Agents/RenewableEnergyAgents/dtvf_visualisation/README.md

 ## Visualisation

-Follow the instructions provided in the [project's readme file] to generate the GUI.
+Follow the instructions provided in the [main readme file] of project to generate the GUI.

-[project's readme file]: ../README.md
+[main readme file]: ../README.md